ithinuel/ithinuel/_posts/2018-04-28-embedded-rust-peripherals-take-1.md

 ---
 layout: post
-title: "Embedded Rust : Peripherals (and low-level stuffs) - take 1"
+title: "Embedded Rust: peripherals (and low-level stuff) - take 1"
 categories: embedded-rust
 tags: rust embedded-dev
 date: 2018-04-28 01:00:00 +0100
 series: "Embedded Rust"
 image: /assets/img/rust-logo-256x256.png
 ---
-First of all, *low level stuffs* such as peripheral drivers should be hidden from the application developer.
-He should not be able to access directly the registers and mess with the peripheral states/control.
+First of all, *low level stuff*, such as peripheral drivers, should be hidden from the application developer.
+He or she should not be able to access directly the registers and mess with the peripheral states or control.
 The wrong flag in the wrong register can lead to dramatic failures and even damages to the products.

-Accesses to peripheral registers are also special in that they should not optimised out byte the compiler when accessed in loops.
-This is done in C by using the `volatile` qualifier and in rust via `pub unsafe fn core::ptr::read_volatile<T>(src: *const T) -> T` and `pub unsafe fn core::ptr::write_volatile<T>(dst: *mut T, src: T)`.
+Accesses to peripheral registers are also special in that they should not optimized out by the compiler when accessed in loops.
+This is done in C by using the `volatile` qualifier and in Rust through `pub unsafe fn core::ptr::read_volatile<T>(src: *const T) -> T` and `pub unsafe fn core::ptr::write_volatile<T>(dst: *mut T, src: T)`.
 To make it easier to use we can wrap these two calls in a generic *newtype* `VolatileCell<T>`.
 Registers will be declared using global `Unique<T>` and thus not be movable.
 The reference can still be cloned but we can't really prevent that as anybody can still create an unsafe pointer to any location.

-Rust doesn't provide any way (at the time writing) to declare and represent a non-byte-aligned type.
-So it is not possible to describe in a structure a register such as the [Application Interrupt and Reset Control Register](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0553a/CIHFDJCA.html) from the ARM Cortex-M4 System Control Block the way we would do in C.
+Rust doesn't provide any way (at the time of writing) to declare and represent a non-byte-aligned type.
+So it is not possible to describe in a structure a register such as the [Application Interrupt and Reset Control Register](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0553a/CIHFDJCA.html) from the ARM Cortex-M4 System Control Block the way we would in C.

 Luckily @dzamlo has made a very good [`rust-bitfield`](https://github.com/dzamlo/rust-bitfield) crate for that purpose.
-Amongst the use cases that `rust-bitfield` covers, the one that fits the most our need is this one :
+Among the use cases that `rust-bitfield` covers, the one that fits the most our need is this one:

 ```rust
 #[macro_use]